NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 reverted must have the same size of the volume, the volume can not be reverted if it was extended after taking the snapshot.

-Despite ONTAP driver is  not implementing revert to snapshot with an optimized approach (using backend operations), this feature has a generic implementation that works for ONTAP (NFS/iSCSI/FC driver modes) driver.
+An optimized implementation of the revert to snapshot operation is used for the SolidFire driver.
+For ONTAP backends, the feature works by using a generic implementation that works for NFS/iSCSI/FC driver modes.